Homepage http://drchrisbarnes.co.uk

 Abstract

-AGW politics is briefly discussed.
+AGW and AGW politics is briefly

-their theories discussed and summarized.
+discussed and summarized.
 The author’s own previous work which also shows CO2 is not needed to

 account for recent UK temperatures is discussed.
 Other second order effects stronger than CO2